rapid7/metasploit-framework/documentation/modules/post/windows/manage/install_python.md

+## Overview

-This module downloads an embeddable Python3 interpreter onto the target file system, granting pentesters access to a lightweight Python interpreter.
+This module downloads an embeddable Python3 distribution onto the target file system, granting pentesters access to a lightweight Python interpreter.
 This module does not require administrative privileges or user interaction with installation prompts.

-### Creating A Testing Environment
+## Tested Version
 This module has been tested against:

 1. Windows 10, 1903

 ## Verification Steps

   1. Start msfconsole
-  2. Get a Meterpreter session running as a low privilege user
+  2. Get a Meterpreter session
   3. Do: `use post/windows/manage/install_python`
-  4. Do: `set session #`
+  4. Do: `set SESSION #`
+  5. Optional Do: `set PYTHON_VERSION`
-  5. Optional Do: `set PYTHON_URL`
+  6. Optional Do: `set PYTHON_URL`
-  6. Optional Do: `set FILE_PATH`
+  7. Optional Do: `set FILE_PATH`
-  7. Do: `run`
+  8. Do: `run`

 ## Options
+  **PYTHON_VERSION**

+  Specifies the Python version you would like to download.
+Downloads Python version 3.8.2 by default.

   **PYTHON_URL**

   Specifies the URL used to download the Python embeddable zip file.
-Downloads Python version 3.8.2 by default.

   **FILE_PATH**